jkulawik/blog/_drafts/discord-alternative.md

 * Pricing: free version with pretty much all the features you need
 * Other: open source

-### Google workspace
+### Google Workspace

-Google offers a good set of collaboration tools highly focused on business, including tightly integrated voice call and chat apps.
-Google Chat is based on group chats however and Google Workspace has no free option;
+Google Workspace offers a good set of collaboration tools, including tightly integrated voice call and chat apps, but it is fully dedicated to business and has no free option.
-these factors make it not worth looking into any further.
+Google Chat (a part of Workspace) can be used separately, but it offers only group chats.

 ### Microsoft Teams